pawelgrzybek/pawelgrzybek.com/content/posts/2023-12-28-a-look-back-at-2023/index.md

 ## Writing

 I will refrain from bragging about this page's number of unique visitors, session duration and insignificant bounce rate.
 Quite the opposite because I don't care about all this noise.
-I am writing to express my happiness by publishing new content, learning new things and sharing it with you.
+I am writing to express my joy at publishing new content, learning new things, and sharing it with you.
 In March, I published ["Eight years of blogging"](/eight-years-of-blogging/) and elaborated on all the beautiful things that consistent publishing brought to my life.

 Since the beginning of the year, I published 60 new articles, which is more than ever.
 I did a light redesign and added a new [music collection page](/music).
 My brain is a never-ending queue of ideas for fresh articles, and I look forward to publishing them.
 Thank you all for reading!